solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/apikey_auth/_index.md

 description: How to setup ApiKey authentication.
 ---

 There are a few different ways to use Gloo External Auth.
-In certain cases – such as protecting low-priority routes with secure pre-existing identifiers – it may be desirable to secure a set of routes with **ApiKey Auth**.
-Keep in mind that your routes are only as secure as your ApiKeys; thus ApiKeys are generally better for identification and analytics.
+In certain cases – such as protecting routes with secure, long-lived UUIDs – it may be desirable to secure a set of routes with **ApiKey Auth**.
+Keep in mind that your routes are only as secure as your apikeys; securing apikeys and proper apikey rotation is up to the user, thus the security of the routes is up to the user.

 In **ApiKey Auth**, the Gloo VirtualService containing the routes can be configured with a label selector to identify multiple valid apikey secrets, or direct references to apikey secrets.
 When the virtual service configuration changes,